XDgov/xd.gov/_pages/apply.md

     <div class="section-breadcrumb">Apply to xD</div>
     <h2>
-      We’re looking for purpose-driven technologists and innovators to be part of our growing emerging technology team.
+      We’re looking for purpose-driven technologists and innovators to be part of our growing emerging technologies team.
     </h2>
     <div class="grid-row grid-gap-lg">
       <div class="tablet:grid-col-6">
         <h3>Overview</h3>
         <p>
-          xD’ers join government for tours of civic service that help bring new perspectives and expertise to our team while they work on a diversity of high-impact projects.
+          xDers join government for tours of civic service that help bring new perspectives and expertise to our team while they work on a diversity of high-impact projects.
 Positions are remote-first, non-permanent, and offered for up to four years of service.
         </p>
       </div>
       <div class="tablet:grid-col-6">
         <h3>What to Expect</h3>
         <p>
-          We’re looking for self-starters who are excited to join an ambitious team of makers. xD’ers work in small project teams alongside our university and federal partners to research and deploy artificial intelligence solutions.
+          We love a good challenge.
+We expect you to solve problems creatively - from pitching new projects to delivering innovative solutions.
+We work to foster a startup mentality and culture and that means small teams, quick wins, and a need for self-starters.
         </p>
       </div>
     </div>